A photo of the NYC Skyline

 § 145.12 First Degree Criminal Mischief

-• Criminal mischief in the first degree is classified as a class B felony.
+• Criminal mischief in the first degree is a class B felony.

 • A person is deemed guilty of first-degree criminal mischief if they intentionally damage another person’s property using an explosive.